Osteoarthritis Patient Information Fact Sheet

 What causes osteoarthritis?

 No one knows for certain.
 Osteoarthritis becomes more common with age, but it is not just due to normal wear and tear.
 Some types of osteoarthritis, such as those affecting the finger joints, tend to run in families.
 Some people, especially younger people, get osteoarthritis in a joint that has been damaged previously by an injury or operation.
+Obesity and weak muscles have also been linked to developing osteoarthritis.

 How common is osteoarthritis?